 君の花になる (Kimi no Hana ni Naru/I Will Become Your Flower/I Will Be Your Bloom) - TBS/Netflix/2022

 - Koinaka') excelled at her job as high school teacher and loved encouraging her students to follow their dreams, including an aspiring singer named Dan who would frequently record himself singing in empty classrooms.
 But Asuka's dedication and can-do attitude were taken advantage of

 by colleagues who harassed her and foisted their work onto her, and after misunderstandings caused most of her students to turn against her too, Asuka had no choice but to quit because her anxiety became too overpowering.

 - Four and a half years later, Asuka's now-former student Dan has already debuted as the leader and songwriter of a boy band called 8LOOM ("Bloom", originally an idol group of eight members, now only seven).
 But 8LOOM is currently floundering; they're not selling records, they're not ranking on the charts, and no fans are hyping them up anywhere on social media.
-So the president of their record company (Hanamaki Records) announces that they'll be dropped from the label unless they can reach #1 on the streaming charts within the next six months.
+So the president of their record company (the fictional Hanamaki Records) announces that they'll be dropped from the label unless they can reach #1 on the streaming charts within the next six months.

 - Meanwhile, Asuka has received psychiatric treatment, has recovered from

 most (not all) of her work PTSD, and is working for her sister's bento food truck